 Bronchiectasis is described as the permanent dilation or destruction of the bronchial walls

 - It is best considered the common endpoint of various disorders that cause chronic airway inflammation

-The dilation and destruction of larger bronchi is caused by chronic infection and inflammation.
-Common causes are cystic fibrosis, immune defects, and recurrent infections, though some cases seem to be idiopathic
+- The dilation and destruction of larger bronchi is caused by chronic infection and inflammation.
+Common causes are cystic fibrosis, immune defects, and recurrent infections, and foreign body aspirations.
+Some cases seem to be idiopathic

 - The most common cause is cystic fibrosis